This article has links to products and services we love, which we may make commission from.

 Google recommends is a free keyword research tool.

-If you open up Google in a new Incognito window and type in ‘Denver date night ideas’, Google will make recommendations on the query (keywords) you have typed in.
+If you open up Google in a new Incognito window and type in ‘Denver date night ideas’, Google will recommend the query (keywords) you have typed in.

-You can also scroll to the bottom of the search results and you will see the ‘searches related to…’ section.
+You can also scroll to the bottom of the search results and see the ‘searches related to…’ section.

-While this is a great starting point it doesn’t tell us the vital information we need to know to assess if we think we can rank for the keywords or not.
+While this is a great starting point, it doesn’t provide the vital information we need to assess whether we can rank for the keywords.

 What’s missing?

-There’s no monthly volume or competition score for us to weigh and while we can see the posts which rank on page one of Google we have no quick glance at their stats to see if we have a chance of outranking them.
+There’s no monthly volume or competition score for us to weigh, and while we can see the posts that rank on page one of Google, we cannot quickly glance at their stats to see if we have a chance of outranking them.

 For me, this is still just the brainstorming stage.